-If you have gone to take a morning swim and you want to know “Why is my swimming pool water cloudy?”, then there’s no need to panic.
-Cloudy water in a swimming pool is not uncommon and this article has the information you need to fix it.
+If you have gone to take a morning swim and you want to know “Why is my pool cloudy?”, then there’s no need to panic.
+Cloudy pool water in a swimming pool is not uncommon and this article has the information you need to fix it.

-There are several causes of cloudy water in a swimming pool, with the most common being too much chlorine in the water.
+There are several causes of a cloudy swimming pool, with the most common being too much chlorine in the water.
 A chlorine imbalance isn’t the only chemical problem you can have though, as high levels of PH, calcium hardness and alkalinity can be too high.

 A faulty sand filter can also be a cause of problems.
 If it is not working properly, then it will not filter out small particles.
 This means they stay in the water and cause it to become cloudy.
 However there are environmental factors too, as dust, leaves, the weather, and birds can all cause the water to become cloudy in some way.
 A build-up of algae and ammonia in the water are also causes of cloudy water.